YOLO-LLTS: Real-Time Low-Light Traffic Sign Detection via Prior-Guided Enhancement and Multibranch Feature Interaction: Methods

 Following the classification approach of CCTSDB2021, the dataset includes three types of traffic signs as shown in Fig. \ref{traffic}: prohibitory signs (4954 images), mandatory signs (1658 images), and warning signs (1075 images).
 These three types of signs are the most common on Chinese roadways and are critical for nighttime driving safety.
 The CNTSSS dataset includes various lighting conditions from dusk to late night, and includes both clear and rainy nighttime weather.
 Additionally, the dataset covers a range of road scenes, including highways, urban roads, and rural roads.
 This diversity ensures that researchers can test and optimize their models in different driving environments, improving the practicality and adaptability of their models.

 Furthermore, in order to explore the characteristics of the CNTSSS dataset, we conducted an investigation into the object anchor box sizes within the dataset.
 As shown in Fig. \ref{count}, each blue dot represents the width and height of a traffic sign in pixels.
-The red dot marks the mean value of the dataset, with coordinates (33, 19), indicating the central tendency of the sign sizes.
+The red dot marks the mean value of the dataset, with coordinates (31, 19), indicating the central tendency of the sign sizes.
 It can be observed that in our dataset, the traffic signs occupy a relatively small number of pixels.
+To quantify the lighting differences in nighttime scenes, we calculated the grayscale values of all images in the CNTSSS and divided them into intervals.
+Grayscale values represent the brightness intensity of each pixel in an image.
+In grayscale images, each pixel's value is typically a number ranging from 0 to 255, where 0 represents black, 255 represents white, and the intermediate values represent various shades of gray.
+We converted the original 3-channel BGR images to single-channel grayscale images, then computed the average grayscale value for each image.
+Grayscale values below 100 can be considered indicative of nighttime images.
+As shown in Fig. \ref{gray}, images with low illumination dominate the dataset, with no images corresponding to daylight.
+Experiments demonstrate that our dataset presents a significant challenge for artificial intelligence models.